jschaedl/zit-php-toolkit/ZitLib/upload/README.md

 ZitLib\Uploader
 =================

 A simple php script to upload files.
-It offers some configuration options and is realy lightweight.
+It offers some configuration options and is really lightweight.

 ## Usage